sp2ong/HBMonv2/README.md

        if n == 25:

-    save QSOs to lastheared.log for which transmission duration is longer than 2 sec, use >= 0 instead of >2 if you want to record all activities
+    save QSOs to lastheared.log for which transmission duration is longer than 2 sec, use >= 0 instead of >2 if you want to record all activities in line:

        if int(float(p[9])) > 2: